triggerz/dilemma-leadership-portal/scenes/outro.md

 # Description
 You have completed the daily leadership dilemmas.

-Click ‘SUBMIT’ and you'll get tailor-made content recommendations based on your answers in the daily leadership dilemmas.
+Click ‘SUBMIT’ and you will be directed to the self-evaluation part.